ntclark/Common/Readme.md

 to complicate my life with them, I am, thank you very much, busy and happy with the volume of stuff that I can produce.

-As Spock says, "The needs of the many outweigh the needs of the fiew"
+As Spock says, "The needs of the many outweigh the needs of the few"

 If you want to take my stuff and port it to CMAKE or to Linux, have at it, I hope it works for you.

 ## One and only one place

-I've found that the vast majority of confusion and cross artifact utilization occurs because people don't decide UP FRONT how to keep it from happening.
+I've found that the vast majority of confusion and cross artifact utilization occurs because people don't plan UP FRONT how to keep it from happening.

 Some feel a solution is to specify a dedicated place for common files [^1], but I'm not going to do that.
 For one thing, those "places" must be referenced *inside* the build tools' configuration